akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 ### <a name="4.05"></a>Sec.
 4.05 Similar Experience and Qualifications

 Provide two examples of open source, web-based work you’ve produced for previous clients.
-One of the two examples must reflect aspects of data security and access administration best practices.
-And one of the two examples must demonstrate experience displaying geographic data on a map.
-The project must have been delivered by either a) the offeror itself or, alternatively, b) a teaming partner that is proposed in response to this RFQ, or, alternatively, c) any Key Personnel that is being proposed in response to this RFQ.
+One of the two examples must reflect aspects of *update with experience that is related to the scope of work for this buy*.
+And one of the two examples must demonstrate experience *updated with experience that is related to the scope of work for this buy*.
+The project must have been delivered by either a) the offeror itself or, alternatively, b) a teaming partner that is proposed in response to this RFQ, or, alternatively,
+c) any Key Personnel that is being proposed in response to this RFQ.
 In the project summary, be sure to identify how the offeror’s team was involved in the development.
 The project(s) submitted for Similar Experience is included as part of your seven-page limitation, unless noted otherwise below.

 At a minimum, provide: